adevlin780a/docs-gpt/README.md

 * Gradio

-Created as a learning project for understanding the fundamentals of RAG systems without needing cloud APIs or complex machine learning setups.
+Created as a learning project for understanding the fundamentals of RAG systems without needing cloud APIs or complex machine learning setups.Licensed under the MIT License — see LICENSE for details.